cnogola/escolacasadafloresta/_posts/curriculum/2015-03-12-primeira-segunda-classes.md

 ---
 layout: page
-subheadline:  "Where the Fun Begins"
-title:  "First and Second Grades"
+show_meta: false
+subheadline:  "Curriculum"
+title:  "Primeira e Segunda Classes"
 teaser: "Feeling Responsive enables you to get the attention of visitors.
 If you don't want to use a big header, use an image for the article instead."
-categories:
-    - curriculum
 tags:
     - curriculum
 header: no